shutong021/Chatgpt_Replication/data/README.md

 - full cleaned datasets containing proprietary transcript text
 - large `.dta` / `.parquet` files

-### Upload to GitHub (safe, recommended)
+### Upload to GitHub
 - all code (`code/`)
 - report (`report/`)
 - slides (`slides/`)
-- table outputs (`output/TABLES...xlsx`)
+- table outputs (`output/TABLES...)
-- **small sample data only if permitted**

-If transcript text is not permitted to redistribute:
-- upload `Q&A_redacted.xlsx` instead of `Q&A.xlsx`
-  where `question` and `answer` columns are removed or masked, keeping:
-  - IDs, lengths, keyword flags, predictions, manual labels.

 ---

 ## 7) Contact / Notes
-If you have licensed access to CapitalIQ/WRDS and need guidance to reproduce the full pipeline, please follow the structure above and run the scripts in order.
+If you have licensed access to Capital IQ/WRDS and need guidance to reproduce the full pipeline, please follow the structure above and run the scripts in order.